Kristfur/lawnscapes-landscaping/README.md

 # Lawnscapes Landscaping

-Lawnscapes Landscapign is a website that is designed for users how are looking for landscaping services in Wexford, Ireland.
+Lawnscapes Landscaping is a website that is designed for users who are looking for landscaping services in Wexford, Ireland.
 The site is targeted towards homeowners, and businesses who are in need of a range of landscaping services from lawn cutting to weeding.
-The site is designes with a wide range of demographics in mind, it is easy to navigate and everything is just one click away.
+The site is designed with a wide range of demographics in mind, it is easy to navigate and everything is just one click away.

 Click [here](https://kristfur.github.io/lawnscapes-landscaping/) to view the live site.